hal18000/leo-status/README.md

 | Windows 11   | Tested | Working |
 | Ubuntu 22.04 | Tested | Working |

+Please see the [openapi.yaml](./leo-status/openapi.yaml) for an example of the data returned.

 ## Structure

 This project is broken into two parts: